Viewability is a red hot topic in the ad tech space right now.

 Programmatic is gaining momentum, creating a wellspring of impression-level data that allows buyers and publishers to really dial in the quality of their programmatic partnerships and campaigns.
 This focus has created the need for more comprehensive ways to measure on page engagement and viewability at the user and impression level.

-Enter: Viewable Engagement Time, or VET.
+Enter: Viewable Engaged Time, or Signal.

-What is Viewable Engagement Time (VET)?
+What is Viewable Engaged Time (Signal)?

 In the push to move to a viewable model for all ad serving, the basic math is not always favorable to publishers.